Stacktical/stacktical.github.io/_posts/2024-02-27-dsla-protocol-v3.md

 ### Proof of Breach

-The need for using service level agreement without capital requirements was expressed by many of the hundreds potential customer we interviewed for the past 5+ years.
+The need for using service level agreement without capital requirements was expressed by many of the hundreds potential customers we interviewed for the past 5+ years.

-DSLA v3.0 will introduce a capital-less mode, that allow service level agreements to operate without value locked, and collectively build a pure ledger of third-party service failures close to Satoshi's vision of timestamping.
+DSLA v3.0 will introduce a capital-less mode, that allows service level agreements to operate without value locked, and collectively build a pure ledger of third-party service failures close to Satoshi's vision of timestamping.

 **Upon third-party service failures, users and underwriters will have the ability to tokenize a service level agreement breach into a "Proof of Breach" collectible, that can be exchanged for perks in a third-party Service Catalog.**